top of page

 My concept as an educator centers movement.
 How to become aware of it, how to reprogram it and how to train for it.
 Essentially, how to become a better athlete of music!

-I have developed a proprietary method for solving motion issues that thousands of drum set players deal with, since they used to be issues that I dealt with!
+Out of my own personal necessity over the years to go after the sounds in my mind and in my spirit, I have developed a proprietary method for solving motion issues that thousands of drum set players deal with, since they used to be issues that I dealt with!
 I trained myself out of injury and years of unhealthy motion patterns that were limiting my ability on the instrument.
 All of my students have reported transformative results.
 This is not another "practice method" that deals with how to play specific beats, grooves, or chops.
 An inability to do any of those things are symptoms of the real problem.
 What I teach and design for students are universally applicable tools.
 It's the difference between trying to learn a language by only learning the most popular words in that language, versus learning the whole alphabet, the grammar syntax, and word conjugations, so you can fluently say whatever you want.

 So what does studying with me look like?